opalmer/pycffiwin32/docs/source/dev/functions.rst

            raised.
 SomeException should be something that's raised directly by AWindowsFunction.

+       :rtype: <The python type returned.
+Required if different from the msdn docs>
        :returns:
            Some information about the return value.
 This part of the documentation should be excluded if the function does not